 In 2014 general elections, Telangana Rashtra Samithi emerged victorious in 63 of the 119 Assembly seats thereby securing the required number of legislators for forming the government along with highest vote share among political parties.
 KCR was sworn in as the first Chief Minister of Telangana.

 He is married to Smt.
 Shobha and has two children.
-Their son Shri K.T.
-Rama Rao, has been elected as a legislator from Sircilla, Karimnagar district and is a Cabinet Minister of Telangana State.
-His daughter, Kalvakuntla Kavitha, is an M.P from Nizamabad constituency.
+Their son Sri K.T.
+Rama Rao, has been re-elected as a legislator from Sircilla in 2018 Assembly elections and the daughter, Smt.
+Kalvakuntla Kavitha is an M.P from Nizamabad constituency.